econchick/PyLadiesBYOBlog/README.md

 3) Fork this repo (follow the GitHub directions on how to Fork a repo).
 You will have a new folder called PyLadiesBYOBlog with the files we created at the workshop.

 4) Make sure you have Django on your system.

-	a) If you successfully got virtualenv/virtualenv wrapper, create a new virtual environment within the newly forked directory, PyLadiesBYOBlog
+--a) If you successfully got virtualenv/virtualenv wrapper, create a new virtual environment within the newly forked directory, "PyLadiesBYOBlog"

-	b) Within your new virtualenv on your terminal/command line, type: pip install django
+--b) Within your new virtualenv on your terminal/command line, type: pip install django

-	c) If you do not have virtualenv, navitage to the newly forked directory from step 3 in your command line.
+--c) If you do not have virtualenv, navitage to the newly forked directory from step 3 in your command line.

-	d) In your command line, type: easy_install django
+--d) In your command line, type: easy_install django

 5) In PyLadiesBYOBlog directory from the command line, type: python manage.py runserver

 6) Navigate to 'localhost:8000/admin' and throw up a few blog posts.